awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apitgateway-method-integration.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `Credentials`  <a name="cfn-apigateway-method-integration-credentials"></a>
 The credentials that are required for the integration\.
-To specify an AWS Identity and Access Management \(IAM\) role that API Gateway assumes, specify the role's Amazon Resource Name \(ARN\)\.
+To specify an AWS Identity and Access Management \(IAM\) role that API Gateway assumes, specify the role's Amazon Resource Name \(Arn\)\.
 To require that the caller's identity be passed through from the request, specify `arn:aws:iam::*:user/*`\.
 To use resource\-based permissions on the AWS Lambda \(Lambda\) function, don't specify this property\.
 Use the [AWS::Lambda::Permission](aws-resource-lambda-permission.md) resource to permit API Gateway to call the function\.
 For more information, see [Allow Amazon API Gateway to Invoke a Lambda Function](http://docs.aws.amazon.com/lambda/latest/dg/access-control-resource-based.html#access-control-resource-based-example-apigateway-invoke-function) in the *AWS Lambda Developer Guide*\.
 *Required*: No
 *Type*: String